sbb-design-systems/lyne-components/src/components/sbb-button/readme.md

 ```

 ## Accessibility
-Use the accessibility-label attribute in case of an icon only button to describe the purpose of the button for screen reader users.
+Use the accessibility properties in case of an icon only button to describe the purpose of the button for screen reader users.

 ## Focus outline
 Please make sure, that the focus outline appears in the correct color if using on a dark background.